zacharyc/blog/content/posts/2024-02-28-Burger-Bender-Roundup.md

 While this post contains a lot of complaints, this was an enjoyable week of trying new things.
 I enjoyed.
 I got to eat out with many friends and was also grateful for that.

 While I wish Discover Newport would make the changes above, I'll probably partake in it again in future years.
 I might pick my top 6 burgers instead of trying to do a whole 10.

+## Update from an anonymous source

+A friend read my post and advised that I break down judging for future years into four categories:

+1. Buns - which are usually store-bought but need to compliment the burger and fit the style.
+2. Meat - should be juicy and seasoned well.
+Cooked to at least medium.
+3. Sauce and Top - this category includes cheese, bacon, sauces, and veggies.
+4. Side - pairing the burger with an appropriate side, usually fries.

+My notes for this past year could have fit this better.
+I will make sure to break it down better next time through.